sav-che/TL-2/Authors/Ruhland, Wilhelm (Willy) Otto Eugen {std. Ruhland}.md

-> [!cite] BHL link: this entry starts at [page 979](https://www.biodiversitylibrary.org/item/103624#page/993/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 979](https://www.biodiversitylibrary.org/page/33190450) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Ruhland, Wilhelm \[Willy\] Otto Eugen (1878-1960), German (Schleswig) botanist; student of A. Engler at Berlin; Dr. phil.
 1899; collaborator at the Botanical Museum ib.
 1899-1903; Privatdocent Univ.
 Berlin 1903-1911; assistant at the Biologische Reichsanstalt Berlin-Dahlem 1905-1911; extraordinary professor of botany at Halle 1911-1918; full professor of botany at Tübingen Univ.
 1918-1922; professor of botany and director of the botanical garden and institute of the University of Leipzig 1922-1945; honorary professor at Erlangen 1948-1956; Dr. h.c.
-Erlangen 1949. (*Ruhland*).
+Erlangen 1949.
+**Abbreviated name**: *Ruhland*

 #### Herbarium and types